 - MintMCP's one-click deployment transforms local STDIO-based MCP servers into production services in minutes rather than weeks required by Kubernetes-based alternatives

-- MintMCP's Virtual MCP servers enable role-based access control, exposing curated tool sets per team without exposing entire server capabilities
+- MintMCP's Virtual MCP Bundles enable role-based access control, exposing curated tool sets per team or use case without exposing entire server capabilities

-- MintMCP includes real-time PII detection and secret scanning to prevent sensitive data exfiltration before reaching AI models
+- MintMCP supports PII detection, secret scanning, and external DLP and guardrails integrations to help prevent sensitive data exposure before reaching AI models

-- MintMCP offers self-hosted deployment options for organizations that need greater infrastructure control
+- MintMCP is managed SaaS-first in the US and EU, with VPC and self-hosted options available on request for organizations that need greater infrastructure control

-- MintMCP holds official Cursor Hooks partner status, validating its architecture for coding agent governance
+- MintMCP is listed in the Cursor Hooks Partners Program, validating its architecture for coding agent governance

 MintMCP Gateway: Bridging the Gap for Enterprise AI